yilanchen6/equiv-nn-svm/README.md

-# On the Equivalence between Neural Network andSupport Vector Machine
+# On the Equivalence between Neural Network and Support Vector Machine
 Codes for NeurIPS 2021 paper "[On the Equivalence between Neural Network and Support Vector Machine]()".